GavinHarbus/nyxastra-app/PRIVACY.md

 ## Network Requests

-NyxAstra makes network requests **only** to the API endpoint you configure in Settings:
+After you authorize AI provider requests, NyxAstra makes network requests **only** to the API endpoint you configure in Settings:

 - **OpenAI** (`api.openai.com`) — if you choose OpenAI as your provider
 - **Azure OpenAI** (your own Azure endpoint) — if you choose Azure OpenAI as your provider

 These requests contain your prompt, generation parameters, and reference images (if any).
-NyxAstra does not proxy, intercept, or store these requests on any third-party server.
-Your API key is sent directly to the provider you selected.
+NyxAstra does not proxy, intercept, or send these requests through a Gavin Schnee Studio server.
+Your API key and request are sent directly to the provider you selected.
+The provider handles submitted content under its terms, privacy policy, and the data controls of your provider account.

 ## Local Storage

 All app data is stored locally on your Mac within the app sandbox:

-- **API keys** — encrypted with AES-256-GCM using a key derived from your Mac's hardware identity.
+- **API keys** — encrypted with AES-256-GCM using a randomly generated local master key.
 Never stored in plaintext.
 - **Generated images** — saved as PNG or JPEG files in the app's Library directory.
 - **Generation history** — stored in a local SwiftData database.
 - **Templates** — stored in a local SwiftData database.